Reviews You Can Rely On

 Shock arrived with too many volume spacers

-The Canyon Neuron 5 is an ultra-efficient trail bike that has a bit of a cross-country attitude.
-This 130mm trail bike has conservative (steeper) geometry than many bikes in this travel class, and the result is a very agile and crisp ride.
+The Canyon Neuron 5 is an ultra-efficient trail bike with a cross-country attitude.
+This 130mm trail bike has conservative (steeper) geometry than many bikes in this travel class, resulting in a very agile and crisp ride.
 While bikes with longer wheelbases and slacker front ends need a healthy amount of speed to come alive, the steeper and shorter geometry on the Neuron is incredibly responsive, and this bike is razor-sharp.
 Climbing efficiency is outstanding, and despite its 33.5-pound weight, we were flying uphill on this bike.
 It is very easy to ride and doesn't require an aggressive pilot.
-If you value climbing efficiency above all else, this might just be the bike for you.
+This might be your bike if you value climbing efficiency above all else.

 The Neuron is a quick-witted bike with swift climbing abilities.
 That said, it doesn't love choppy or loose terrain.
-This bike felt a little twitchy and unsteady on rougher trails, while the 2.4-inch Schwalbe rubber clearly prioritizes rolling speed over outright traction.
-This bike can get overwhelmed in technical terrain; if you're looking to ride trails that are particularly rough or steep, we recommend looking elsewhere.
+This bike felt a little twitchy and unsteady on rougher trails, while the 2.4-inch Schwalbe rubber prioritizes rolling speed over outright traction.
+This bike can get overwhelmed in technical terrain; if you're looking to ride particularly rough or steep trails, we recommend looking elsewhere.

 Read more: Canyon Neuron 5 review